 Overview for Vercors Massif Winter Walking

 Located at the foothills of the French Alps, the Vercors Massif offers one of the most accessible terrains for winter exploration.
-Our classic Vercors Massif winter walking itinerary, known for more 30 years, will take you on a week-long snow-shoeing adventure starting from the village of Méaudre, surrounded by huge pine forests, to the village Lans en Vercors, the gateway to the Parc du Vercors.
-Along the way you will discover one of the most beautiful, safe and varied regions for snow-shoeing in France: ridges, valleys, villages and remote high-altitude plateaus.
+Our classic Vercors Massif winter walking itinerary will take you on a week-long snow-shoeing adventure starting from the village of Méaudre, surrounded by huge pine forests, to the village Lans en Vercors, the gateway to the Parc du Vercors.
+Along the way, you will discover one of the most beautiful, safe and varied regions for snow-shoeing in France: ridges, valleys, villages and remote high-altitude plateaus.
 Vercors is also known for its abundant wildlife: is one of the very few regions in western Europe harbouring six species of wild ungulates — Ibex, Chamois, Red Deer, Roe Deer, Mouflon and Wild Boar all occurring here.